303-973-6333

 The contact lens exam may be conducted as part of your comprehensive eye exam or may be scheduled as a separate appointment.

 Once these tests are complete, your eye doctor will prescribe contact lenses based on your eye health and vision needs.
 They may provide you with trial contact lenses and ask you to wear them for a week or so.
-You will then come back for a follow-up exam to ensure the contacts fit comfortably and provide you with clear vision.
+You will then come back for a follow-up contact lens exam to ensure the contacts fit comfortably and provide you with clear vision.

 Why do I need an exam for contact lenses?